 - Engage in cutting-edge research in active and established physics research groups.
 List of specific projects.

-- Earn 1 hr credit for a course in “Undergraduate Research in Physics.”
-Tuition is waived.
+- Earn 1 hour credit for a course in “Undergraduate Research in Physics.”
+(Tuition is covered by the program.)

 - Join 50+ undergraduate students in a Research Symposium.
 Prepare a poster presentation and a one-page abstract for publication in a symposium handbook.

-- Attend weekly science events, including popular science lectures, skill development (e.g. science writing and ethics), career and graduate school opportunities, and weekly lunches with other undergraduate researchers.
+- Attend weekly physics lunch seminars, and evening science events, including popular science lectures, skill development (e.g. science writing and ethics), career and graduate school opportunities, and weekly lunches with other undergraduate researchers.

 - Visit off-campus industrial research and development opportunities.

-- Have fun and build a collegial network with organized community-building activities and outings.
+- Have fun and build a professional network with organized community-building activities and outings.

 - Enhance your resume and prepare for graduate school!